tawalabora/server-setup/README.md

 ---

-## 🤖 Automated Deployment with GitHub Actions
+## 🤖 Automated Setup with GitHub Actions

 Deploy and configure your server automatically using GitHub Actions - no manual SSH required!